 Weekly dedicated enrichment sessions provide valuable support, and external speakers, including representatives from Higher Education, Apprenticeship Schemes and key professions deliver a series of talks on a variety of subjects including:

-- Life as an undergraduate (from ex Year 13 students)
+- Life as an undergraduate (former Year 13 students)

 - How to choose a degree course (Edge Hill University)

 - The benefits of Higher Education – (Bangor University)

 - Applying for a Student Loan – (Student Finance England)

 - A career in Law – (School Governor)

 Through extra-curricular and enrichment activities, you will be able to pursue new interests and enjoy collective experiences which, in many cases, often develop into lifelong interests.
 All Sixth Form students are given the opportunity to challenge themselves and experience different cultures and environments through international trips and expeditions.

 Extra-curricular activities provide opportunities for initiative and leadership and are an invaluable part of life in the Sixth Form.
 Activities may include the Duke of Edinburgh’s Gold Award Scheme, leading assemblies, organising charitable fundraising events and helping in the Prep School.

 In addition to following their three or four main academic subjects, students will also be encouraged to develop their key skills through taking part in: